Philippine Weather Forecasts

 Satellite Imagery Typhoon Warnings Weather Surf and Wave Forecasts.

-The Philippines has a tropical climate with relatively abundant rainfall and gentle to moderate winds normally, unless a super typhoon and its strong winds from off the ocean is hitting landfall.
+The Philippines has a tropical climate with relatively abundant rainfall and gentle to moderate winds normally, unless a super typhoon and its strong winds from off the pacific ocean is hitting landfall.

 Philippine Weather Seasons